everloste/mc-project-search/README.md

-# mc-project-search
+# Minecraft Project Search
-combined search tool for CurseForge and Modrinth
+A tool for combined searching of both CurseForge and Modrinth projects.

+It implements its own sorting algorithms for hopefully better results, though still relies on Modrinth and CurseForge search.